Paluma National Park – mesmerizing historic arch bridge from 1933

 Paluma National Park

-Paluma National Park is the southern gateway for the Wet Tropics World Heritage Area.
-It allows viewing the change in vegetation from the coast to the mountain range.
+Paluma National Park serves as the southern gateway to the Wet Tropics World Heritage Area, providing visitors with a unique opportunity to witness the dramatic transition in vegetation from the coastal region to the mountain range.

 Little Crystal Creek

-In Paluma, unfortunately, this time of the year, everything was closed, so we could not even go for a coffee.
+As we were after season everything was closed.
 Thus we drove further to see Lake Paluma and Birthday Creek Falls.

 Paluma Rainforest Walk

-The next day, we were planning to leave our trailer in Townsville and visit Magnetic Island for two days.
-We have heard it is a great place!
+The following day, we made plans to leave our trailer in Townsville and venture out to Magnetic Island for two days.
+We had heard wonderful things about the island and were excited to see what it had in store for us.

 From red dirt to tropical rainforest.
 Ten places anyone should add to their bucket list.
 Subscribe and receive ten colourful infographics.